Romanesco Cauliflower ( 80 Days )

 Harvest: Tie up leaves around heads to blanch.
 Watch closely and pick before the curds begin to loosen.

-Tips: Needs to be provided with fertile soil, rich in organic matter from the very beginning of its growth in the garden.
+Tips: The Roamanesco Cauliflower needs to be provided with fertile soil, rich in organic matter from the very beginning of its growth in the garden.
 Provide adequate, even moisture for the best growth.
 Mulching helps retain moisture.